Helping Children Cope with Grief and Loss

 • Be direct and use simple words when explaining to your child that a loved one or pet has died.
 Avoid phrases like “Gramps passed away” or “Gramps is taking a long nap.”
 Instead, be honest and straightforward by saying, “Gramps died,” or “Gramps’s body stopped working.”

+• Create rituals to honor the loved one.
 Continuing traditions that were shared with the person or pet who has passed can provide comfort.
 For example, you might cook a favorite recipe together, visit a place that was special, or create a memory box.
 These rituals can help children feel connected to the loved one, even though they are no longer physically present.
+In Saturdays with Gramps, Sam continues his and Gramps’ Saturday traditions — making pancakes, playing chess, eating turkey sandwiches for lunch, and more.

 • Don’t be alarmed if a child talks about a loved one as if they are still alive.
 It takes time for children to develop an understanding of death.
 Children between the ages of 5 and 8 start to grasp that death is permanent and that their loved one or pet will not be coming back.
 However, children younger than 8 may not fully understand the permanence of death and might believe that their loved one or pet will return after some time.
 This is normal.